Overtime (film)

-Overtime is a 2014 Philippine suspense-thriller film directed by Wincy Aquino Ong and Earl Ignacio.
+Overtime is a 2014 Philippine suspense thriller film directed by Wincy Aquino Ong, who also served as writer and co-editor, and Earl Ignacio.
 The film stars Richard Gutierrez and Lauren Young.

 Synopsis

 Tasked by a terrorist to wear a bomb to a press conference, a woman must use her wits to avert this act and save her abducted brother.